qheuristics/aomie/README.rst

 .. end-badges

-aomie is a Python 3 open source library that helps you handle Iberian electricity market data published by OMIE.
+aomie is a pure Python 3 open source library that helps you handle Iberian electricity market data published by OMIE.

 Over 80 statistical indicators of historical data of the Iberian electricity market are published at http://www.omie.es/aplicaciones/datosftp/datosftp.jsp.
 These indicators are available as downloadable zip files